Siddy212/aura-es-de/README.md

    - `Carousel-Boxart` - A horizontal carousel of game covers and minimal metadata.

-- `Theme Color Scheme` - `Art/Icon/Capsule/Screenshots` There are 22 color schemes to choose from within Aura.
-These include different system views of a default carousel, a grid, or a full-screen view.
-There are also character art, controller, or logo variations.
+- `Theme Color Scheme` - `Art/Icon` There are 12 color schemes to choose from within Aura.
+These include 6 art variants and 6 icon variants.

 - `Theme Font Size` - enables you to change the size of the fonts displayed in the theme.
 It will also scale the size of the grid and carousel.